AlumiK/configs/README.md

 # Configs

-This repository contains some useful configs of my games and software.
+Backup repository for some useful configs.